In simple terms – how to tell a Lonchaeid

 Lonchaeidae are most commonly mistaken for some Lauxanidae and Agromyzidae - see below - they also resemble some small black Muscidae but as well as not having calypteres Lonchaeidae are separable by the absence of a complete transverse suture on the mesonotum and other characters such as having more setae on the mesonotum and legs.

-Muscidae - several small shiny black Muscid flies of the genus Hydrotea can be mistaken for Lonchaeidae, as well as numerous other differences they have large lower calypteres which in photos are often obscured under the wing - but the eyes never touch on the frons like this in Lonchaeidae and the abdomen is usually rather narrow and pointed
+Muscidae - several small shiny black Muscid flies of the genus Hydrotea can be mistaken for Lonchaeidae, as well as numerous other differences they have large lower calypteres which in photos are often obscured under the wing - but the eyes never touch on the frons like this in Lonchaeidae and the abdomen is usually rather narrow and pointed There is always a distinct pro-thoracic suture

 photo sixtoalejandroanguloalpire photo Thomas Job

-Lauxanidae – Lonchaeids are often confused with the black, shiny species of Lauxanidae especially those in the genera Calliopum , Lauxania , Minettia and Xenochaetina BUT Lauxanids have 2 pairs of lateral setae on the head (black arrow) and white halteres (yellow arrow) and often entirely or largely orange antennae .
+Lauxanidae – Lonchaeids are often confused with the black, shiny species of Lauxanidae especially those in the genera Calliopum , Lauxania , Minettia and Xenochaetina BUT Lauxanids have 2 pairs of lateral setae on the head (black arrow) and usually white halteres (yellow arrow) and often entirely or largely orange antennae .
 The eyes are also more widely separated on the frons and there is a dorsocentral seta on the anterior half of the thoracic dorsum

 Agromyzidae, As well as strong lateral setae on the frons and, apart from in a few tropical species, with pale halteres Agromyzidae have the apical sectionof vein CU A1 much longer than crossvein dm-cu. (red arrow) ,They do not have a darkened costal section on the wing between Sc and R1, they have strong setae on hind tibia, almost always including two or more posterodorsals and they almost always have distinct vibrissae on the genae.
 Female abdomen with conspicuously dark and hard conical oviscape protruding from tip of abdomen (blue arrow below) this is usually fully hidden in Lonchaeidae